hindu-comm/weblogs/manasataramgini/2017/01/2017-01-02_matters-of-religion-he-becomes-naravahanadatta.md

 could be truly described as ‘dhanaṃ meru-tulyam’ and possessed of many kinds of vidyā-s.
 People looked at him and wondered ‘how could he be endowed with all of this wealth, health, beauty, intelligence, wife and children?
-He never seemed to age\!’
-After all it is almost a truism
+He never seemed to age!’
+After all it is almost a truism that:
-that: “indreṇa sarvāni śubhāny ekasmin puruṣe saṃyuktaṃ na sthāpitāni |’ Seeing him people got the hint that after all the advaitin-s were simply being losers when they asked ‘tataḥ kim?’ when confronted with dhanaṃ meru-tulyam| As though guided by Rājarāja, with youthful impropriety, I once jousted with him on a scientific topic very familiar to the two of us, as also your agrajā and Somakhya of quick discernment.
+“indreṇa sarvāni śubhāny ekasmin puruṣe saṃyuktaṃ na sthāpitāni \|’ Seeing him people got the hint that after all the advaitin-s were simply being losers when they asked ‘tataḥ kim?’ when confronted with dhanaṃ meru-tulyam\| As though guided by Rājarāja, with youthful impropriety, I once jousted with him on a scientific topic very familiar to the two of us, as also your agrajā and Somakhya of quick discernment.
 I will tell you about that at a different point in time.
 While he did not openly